Northward Ho: Synopsis

 The play's opening scene, set in the town of Ware north of London, introduces two "gallants," Featherstone and Greenshield, and portrays their situation.
 The men have long been trying to seduce a citizen's wife, Mistress Mayberry, without success (a type of situation often depicted in the city comedy of the period).
-In consequence, they have decided to play a malicious prank on her husband.
+As a consequence, they have decided to play a malicious prank on her husband.
 They encounter Mayberry and his friend Bellamont, seemingly by chance, and tell the two men a story of how they (Featherstone and Greenshield) have both seduced the wife of a London tradesman; they keep her name secret at first, but then let it slip as if by accident.
 Most critically, they possess a ring that Mayberry recognizes as his wife's.

 The two pairs part; Mayberry is deeply distressed at the idea that his wife has been unfaithful to him.
 His older and wiser friend Bellamont protests, and points out the obvious unlikelihood of the encounter: that the two gallants should just happen to have seduced the same woman, who just happens to be Mayberry's wife, strains credulity.
 Bellamont suggests that Mayberry is clearly being manipulated, and manages to salve the other man's wounded pride.
 Back in London, Mayberry confronts his wife; she is stung by his suspicion, but explains how Greenshield, while courting and pestering her in the Mayberrys' shop, slipped her ring from her finger and escaped with it.
 (This idea, of citizens' wives being courted by gentlemen while they staff their husbands' businesses, is another staple of the literature of the era.)
 Mayberry's suspicions are allayed – but he has a strong desire for revenge against the two gallants.

 Bellamont has a son named Philip who, like many young men, enjoys the pursuit of drink, women, and gambling.
 In his first scene he is shown being arrested by sergeants in the outer room of a tavern, over an unpaid debt of £80.
 His friends Leverpool and Chartley and the prostitute Doll witness the arrest and are tempted to intervene, but Philip stops them; he sends a tavern servant to his father for bail.
 Doll and company decide to set up a confidence game, what was then called "coney-catching."
 They rent a house and present Doll as a wealthy young countrywoman, very eligible for marriage, who has just come to the city.
 Leverpool and Chartley masquerade as her servants.
 She is courted by, and exploits, various potential suitors, including a Dutch visitor named Hans van Belch, a local grocer called Allum, and a Welsh soldier, Captain Jenkins.
 (In Westward Ho, the character Justiniano has an Italian name but speaks and acts like an Englishman.
 Northward Ho, in contrast, employs blatant stereotypical ethnic and dialect humor.)